-An exam accommodation is viewed as any adjustment to testing conditions, examination requirements or examination scheduling to address a candidate's current needs arising from a disability (whether physical or cognitive), a health condition or issue or religious requirements.
+An exam accommodation is viewed as any adjustment to testing conditions, examination requirements or examination scheduling to address a candidate's current needs arising from a disability (whethercognitive, psychological or physical, which includes specific learning disabilities), religious requirements, a pregnancy-related condition or issue, or nursing/breastfeeding requirements.

 In accordance with the Ontario Human Rights Code, the College will consider all accommodation requests received from any examinations candidate to ensure candidates are provided with a fair opportunity to sit the Ontario Clinical Sciences Examination and Ontario Biomedical Examination.
-Accommodations will be made on an individual basis and will reflect the nature and extent of the identified need.
+Accommodation(s) will be made on an individual basis and will reflect the nature and extent of the identified need.